EGYOMREY/Google-Maps-Neighborhood/README.md

 ## How to use this App?
 - Download or Clone this repository

 If you want to clone it with Git, type in your console `git clone https://github.com/EGYOMREY/Google-Maps-Neighborhood.git`
 - Open index.html
 - Click on the flags to see info about places.
 - Filter or click on the left menu so you can see more information about the selected place
 - Whenever you click a marker or an option in the left menu there will be some information displayed about that place, plus a Wikipedia article so you can learn more about it.

-**Important** An internet connection is required to display correctly the wikipedia articles.
+**Important:** An internet connection is required to display correctly the wikipedia articles.

 #### Used:
 - The [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page)